cockroachdb/docs/v20.2/import.md

 ### Import file location

 We strongly recommend using cloud/remote storage (Amazon S3, Google Cloud Platform, etc.) for the data you want to import.
+For more information, see [External File Storage](external-file-storage.html).

-Local files are supported; however, they must be accessible to all nodes in the cluster using identical [Import file URLs](#import-file-urls).
+Local files are supported; however, they must be accessible to all nodes in the cluster using identical import file URLs.
 To import a local file, you have the following options:

 - Option 1.
 Run a [local file server](create-a-file-server.html) to make the file accessible from all nodes.

 - Option 2.
 Make the file accessible from each local node's store:
     1. Create an `extern` directory on each node's store.
 The pathname will differ depending on the [`--store` flag passed to `cockroach start` (if any)](cockroach-start.html#general), but will look something like `/path/to/cockroach-data/extern/`.
     2. Copy the file to each node's `extern` directory.
-    3. Assuming the file is called `data.sql`, you can access it in your `IMPORT` statement using the following [import file URL](#import-file-urls): `'nodelocal://1/data.sql'`.
+    3. Assuming the file is called `data.sql`, you can access it in your `IMPORT` statement using the following [import file URL: `'nodelocal://1/data.sql'`.

 ### Table users and privileges